Espie Dods House: Heritage listing

 Espie Dods House was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The significance of the house lies in its use, building style and family associations.
-It is a rare surviving example of a combined doctor's residence and surgery which was once commonplace on Wickham Terrace.
+The significance of the house resides in its utilization, architectural style, and familial connections.
+It stands as a rare and enduring illustration of a combined doctor's residence and surgery, a practice that was once prevalent on Wickham Terrace.
 The only other extant examples are Bryntirion, which is still a residence, and Callender House which was also occupied by Dr Espie Dods and renovated by his architect brother Robin Dods.

 The house reflects Robin Dods' Scottish training and contemporary "Arts and Crafts" design trends which he fused with vernacular elements to create an unusual and innovative design.
 This was unlike any of his other domestic work and used materials and features uncommon in Queensland houses of the Federation period.

 That the place is still known as Dods House testifies to the strong public association which exists between the building and its designer and first owner.
 Robin Dods was a prolific and respected architect in Brisbane and then Sydney.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The significance of the house lies in its use, building style and family associations.

 It is a rare surviving example of a combined doctor's residence and surgery which was once commonplace on Wickham Terrace.
 The only other extant examples are Bryntirion, which is still a residence, and Callender House which was also occupied by Dr Espie Dods and renovated by his architect brother Robin Dods.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The significance of the house lies in its use, building style and family associations.

 The house reflects Robin Dods' Scottish training and contemporary "Arts and Crafts" design trends which he fused with vernacular elements to create an unusual and innovative design.
 This was unlike any of his other domestic work and used materials and features uncommon in Queensland houses of the Federation period.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The significance of the house lies in its use, building style and family associations.

 That the place is still known as Dods House testifies to the strong public association which exists between the building and its designer and first owner.
 Robin Dods was a prolific and respected architect in Brisbane and then Sydney.